Charles Schagrin Building

-Charles Schagrin Building is a historic commercial building located at Wilmington, New Castle County, Delaware.
+Charles Schagrin Building is a historic commercial building located in Wilmington, New Castle County, Delaware.
 It was built in the first quarter of the 19th century, with a new facade added in 1918, and modified again in 1948.
 It is a three-story, single bay commercial building with a rectangular plan built of wall bearing brick construction.
-It features a recessed display window, vertical black granite strips on both sides of the building, a stuccoed sign framed by horizontal copper bands, a large single-light central window with a stepped concrete window frame, and is in the Art Deco style.
+The building features a recessed display window, vertical black granite strips on both sides of the building, a stuccoed sign framed by horizontal copper bands, a large single-light central window with a stepped concrete window frame, and is in the Art Deco style.

 It was added to the National Register of Historic Places in 1985.